 - Fresh fruit.
 Berries, cinnamon apples, sliced bananas are all delicious choices!

 - Whipped cream.
 You can add a dollop of whipped cream for the ultimate topping.
 Grab my homemade whipped cream recipe for major deliciousness.

 - Caramel sauce.
 A drizzle of salted caramel sauce would be amazing on these!

 - Sliced almonds or chopped pecans.
 Love that nutty flavor and added crunch!

 - Nutella, almond butter or peanut butter.
 This is the way to go for a little extra decadence!

 Need more ideas?
 Mary from Barefeet in the Kitchen has a ton of fun waffle topping options, from sweet to savory!

 These easy buttermilk waffles pair well with a variety of breakfast sides.
-Below are some of my favorite sides to serve with a waffle breakfast.
+Below are some of my favorite sides:

 - Hash browns or breakfast potatoes.
 Yes, please!

 - Fresh fruit or fruit salad.
 To keep this breakfast on the lighter side, fruit is such a great option.